ahamez/protox/documentation/v1_to_v2_migration.md

 - `required_fields/0`
 - `syntax/0`

-`schema/0` returns a `%Protox.MessageSchema{}` struct which contains information about the message's fields, syntax, and file options.
+`schema/0` returns a `Protox.MessageSchema` struct which contains information about the message's fields, syntax, and file options.

 ### Example